KaterinaWalter/javadocs/docs/unit10/notes1001.md

 For example:

 * 🗂️ Suppose you wanted to find out how much space a **folder** on your computer uses?
-Well, if you knew how much space each of the files and sub-folders in that folder used, you could add them up and get the answer.
-Getting the size of a regular file is usually easy, but figuring out how much space each sub-folder takes up is the same problem we stared with, just with a different folder.
+    * Well, if you knew how much space each of the files and sub-folders in that folder used, you could add them up and get the answer.
+    * Getting the size of a regular file is usually easy, but figuring out how much space each sub-folder takes up is the same problem we stared with, just with a different folder...
     * But that’s actually great news because we can **use the same procedure to solve this smaller problem:** find the size of all the files and sub-folders *in it* and add them up.
-Eventually, as we try to get the size more deeply **nested folders**, eventually we'll get to folders that only _contain plain files whose sizes we can add up_ and `return`, and eventually we work our way back up to give the answer to our question about the original top-most folder.
+    * Eventually, as we try to get the size more deeply **nested folders**, eventually we'll get to folders that only _contain plain files whose sizes we can add up_ and `return`, and eventually we work our way back up to give the answer to our question about the original top-most folder.

 * Recursion can also be used to create **fractals**.